Recently Updated on October 24th, 2021

 From the “Integrations” section of the Parserr dashboard, all you have to do is click “SFTP” on the “Built-In Integrations” row.

-These are information you receive from your web hosting service provider upon launching your site.
+Above is an example of a form you would expect to receive from your web hosting service provider upon launching your site.

-Take note that the “Host” field doesn’t pertain to your web host’s domain URL — rather, it refers to the IP address assigned to you by your web host.
+Take note, however, that the “Host” field shown isn’t asking for your web host’s domain URL.
+Rather it’s asking for the IP address assigned to you by your web host.

-When in doubt, you can always reach out to your web hosting service provider’s customer support team for assistance.
+You can always reach out to your web hosting service provider’s customer support team for assistance when in doubt.

 For the upload path, just remember to use the location of the folder you created earlier.
-This essentially instructs Parserr to save your parsed data to the specified directory.
+This essentially instructs Parserr to save your parsed email data to your selected file directory.

-Don’t forget to perform a quick connection test to verify the validity of your FTP account’s information.
+And lastly, don’t forget to perform a quick FTP connection test to verify the validity of your FTP account’s information.

-Ready to save your email data to your FTP account?
+Congratulations!
+You’re all set up to start saving your email data to your FTP account.